cheapjack/ForkingLibraries/text/library_of_babel_text.md

 fearfulness deceive me, but I suspect that the human species -- the unique species -- is about to be extinguished, but the Library will
-endure: illuminated, solitary, infinite, perfectly motionless, equipped with precious volumes, useless, incorruptible, secret.\
+endure: illuminated, solitary, infinite, perfectly motionless, equipped with precious volumes, useless, incorruptible, secret.

-      I have just written the word \`\`infinite.''
+I have just written the word `infinite`.
 I have not interpolated this adjective out of rhetorical habit; I say that it is not illogical to think that the world is infinite.
 Those who judge it to be limited postulate that in remote places the corridors and stairways